OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 This North London borough is a great place to stay next time you’re visiting London.
-Close to Angel and Camden, you can easily explore the city as well as the local farmers’ market and boutique shops.
+Close to Angel and Camden, its location means you can easily explore the city as well as the local farmers’ market and boutique shops.
 Here’s Culture Trip’s pick of the best hotels to stay at in Islington.